Youth marketing: Formats

+Examples of brands embraced by youth and used as examples in marketing cases are Vans, which used youth marketing tactics to grow from a niche skateboard shoe brand to a successful international business, Mountain Dew, a well-known soft drink brand that expanded market share through youth marketing tactics in the 1990s, and Nike, namely utilizing endorsements from athletes, celebrities and influencers, combined with deliberately powerful language in its advertising.

 While frowned upon for teens and young adults, another common way advertisers target the older youth market is through product placement, which occurs when a brand name product appears in a medium not necessarily related to the product itself.
 Companies often pay for their products to be placed in a movie or on a television show.
 This act, while not an overt form of advertising, seeks to target teens and children in a subtle manner.